OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

     c.
 Perform a test republish of a module (e.g. ECT_Provider) in each environment.

+    d.
 Go to **Factory** > **Modules** and filter by ECT_Provider.
 Open the details of the module, locate the version that is currently published and click Publish for that version.

     ![Publish a module](images/change-ac-publish-sc.png)